Summary

 MOV RBP, RSP

-The volshell script I used to see this is below:
+The volshell script I used to see this is below:#get sysent addresses for exit and setuid

 nsysent = obj.Object("int", offset = self.addrspace.profile.get_symbol("_nsysent"), vm = self.addrspace)